 We are only taking reservations, and not credit card information at this time.
 We don’t believe in collecting payment in advance for a product that isn’t on the way to your front door.
 While we are confident in our date, a boat can sink, a train can derail and burn (it’s happened to us), or your credit card can expire.

 When the KICKRs arrive in our warehouse, we will ask for your payment information and send you a confirmed ship date.
-We will fulfill reservations in the order in which they are placed.
+We will fulfil reservations in the order in which they are placed.

 Once you place a reservation, we will keep you up to date on progress and timing of delivery.
 After we understand demand based on reservations and our wholesale pre-orders, people will be assigned an order batch.